vlad88sv/cloudant-backup/README.md

 Cloudant library: `sudo pip3 install cloudant`

-## Important notes
+## Important note
-This toold does a shallow backup, meanting that it is only backing up the latest revision of the docss in the databases.
-This is a faster, but less complete backup.
+This tool does a shallow backup, meaning that it is only backing up the latest revision of the docss in the databases.
+This is a faster, but a less complete backup.

 # Examples: